310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 No matter!
 Let’s quit the chatter and start moving our hands!

-It’s no surprise that our work has been a bit slow, as it *is* the first day and we’re not entirely used to it, but I’d like to get to a good place to stop at for the day!
+It’s no surprise that our work has been a bit slow, as it *is* the first day and we aren’t entirely used to it, but I’d like to get to a good place to stop at for the day!

 I’ve been keeping in contact with the others every once in a while, and it seems like MaM and Ra*bits have progressed far ahead!